noky44/noky44/README.md

 - 👋 Hi, I’m @noky44
 - 👀 I’m interested in a little bit of everything.
-- 🌱 I’m currently learning general concepts of Data Mining.
+- 🌱 I’m currently learning general concepts of data mining, analytics, networking and security.
 - 💞️ I’m looking to collaborate on non-commercial and sustainability-related projects.
 - 📫 How to reach me:
   H/P (W/A): +60123883493